AkshayVarik/Hobby-Projects/README.md

 # Hobby-Projects
-This is a collection of projects I have undertaken to develop my experience.
+This is a collection of projects I have undertaken to develop my coding experience.
 The coding has been done mostly on Python, R and Java.
 Its my attempt to improve my coding skills.